open-rsx/rsb-manual/specification-inter-transport-communication.rst

       [transport.socket]
       enabled = 0

-   Without this configuration the TCP-based transport would be used instead of :term:`Spread` but all other remarks would still be valid.
+   Without this :ref:`configuration <configuration>` the TCP-based :term:`transport` would be used instead of :term:`Spread` but all other remarks would still be valid.

 Inter-Transport Setup
 =====================